futurechan/node_acl-mem-regexp/README.md

 Do not include ```^``` and ```$```.
 Those will be added for you.

-You can also disallow access to the parent resource while allowing access to the subresource.
+You can also omit access to the parent resource while allowing access to the subresource.
 ```javascript
 acl.allow([
 	{